 Measuring Surface Cleanliness Leads to Measurably Better Adhesion Outcomes

-They began seeing scrap rates drop as much as 95% for these connectors, something that seemed impossible just months earlier.
-They were able to accomplish their production and quality goals while also avoiding a significant capital expenditure acquiring and commissioning new cleaning equipment and getting the process approved by a regulatory board.
+They began seeing low scrap rates, declining as much as 95%), a feat that seemed impossible just months earlier.
+They were able to accomplish their production and quality goals while, in turn, avoiding a significant capital expenditure acquiring and commissioning new cleaning equipment and getting the process approved by a regulatory board.

 Unlike the first laboratory they looked to for help, the comprehensive data supplied by Brighton Science allowed them to make knowledgeable decisions and see measurable gains from the new approach.